 The Institute also seeks to contribute to the understanding and development of European and comparative tort law by providing a forum for the publication of internationally-excellent research by other scholars (the peer-reviewed Journal of European Tort Law), and a source of up-to-date information and commentary about tort law in the national systems of Europe and in the law of the EU (the European Tort Law Yearbook, supplemented by the Eurotort database).

 Additionally, the Institute supports the European Group on Tort Law in its ongoing work on the Principles of European Tort Law, involving updating, revision and the extension of the Principles’ scope.
-The Director of the Institute, Prof Ken Oliphant, is one of the three members of the Group’s management committee.

 The results of the above endeavours are intended to promote and facilitate the enhancement and harmonization of tort law in Europe, and to lay the foundations for political debate about a possible European Civil Code and alternatives such as an optional instrument, at the same time as encouraging “soft harmonization” by the identification of best practices that can be adopted within national systems, and indeed within EU law itself.